evmts/tevm-monorepo/.changeset/clever-sloths-compare.md

 "@tevm/base-client": patch
 ---

-Fixed bug with state persistance not working in forked mode
+Fixed bug with state persistence not working in forked mode